Best Sales Methodology for SaaS: 5 Sales Models to Drive Long-Term Growth

 While the exact stages will vary depending on your business and your market, these are the basic steps that a sales methodology for SaaS should include:

-Especially for early-stage SaaS startups, you won’t have the manpower to effectively do both.
+Especially for early-stage SaaS startups, you won’t have the manpower to do both effectively.
 So, pick a focus and push to make it work, but always be ready to pivot if the sales data tells you it’s not working.

 - You’re a startup without enough capital to invest in a big sales team